TRICARE Prime Enrollment Fees

-If you have TRICARE Prime, you must pay enrollment fees, unless you are:
+If you have TRICARE Prime, you must pay enrollment fees, unless you're:

 - An active duty service member